Article

 Portfolio Charts

-Once we have successfully narrowed down the portfolios of interest, we can begin to demonstrate some of the value-add capabilities that users can perform using PAM.
-For example, within Workspace PORTF, when charting your portfolios, users are limited to the canned frequency of monthly measures.
-While this representation does provide a general overview, users may have the need to provide more granular reporting.
+Once we have successfully narrowed down the portfolios of interest, we can demonstrate some of the value-add capabilities available in PAM.
+For example, within Workspace PORTF, when charting portfolios, users are limited to a fixed monthly frequency.
+While that representation provides a general overview, users may require more granular reporting.

-The following examples demonstrate how to retrieve the portfolio attribution measures and chart these metrics within both daily and weekly frequencies.
+The following examples demonstrate how to retrieve portfolio attribution measures and chart these metrics at daily and weekly frequencies.

-To support these requirements, I have setup a couple of convenient functions that will aid in the extract and presentation.
+To support these requirements, I have set up a couple of convenient functions that will aid extraction and presentation.

 Step 1 - Data generation definition

-Within the following function, contains a code segment that defines the request to retrieve portfolio attribution measures and captures these results that will be available for report generation.
+The following function contains a code segment that defines the request to retrieve portfolio attribution measures and captures the results used for report generation.
+Step 3 below demonstrates how to generate the data.

 # Define the core request to retrieve performance attributes